Healthcare in New Zealand for Visitors and Non-Residents: A Guide to Seeing a Doctor in New Zealand

 5 Quick Tips for Seeing a Doctor in New Zealand

 - In an emergency, call 111

 - Doctor consultations and prescriptions are very affordable.
 Even if you don’t have medical insurance, still see a doctor if you need to!

-- It’s best to book an appointment at a medical centre as soon as possible, as GPs are rarely immediately available
+- It’s best to book an appointment at a medical centre as soon as possible, as GPs are rarely immediately available.
+Alternatively, talk to a GP through a telehealth service (more of that below)

 - Consider seeing a pharmacist or calling Healthline first to get medical advice quickly and see whether it is appropriate to see a doctor

-- Travellers to New Zealand can bring prescribed medication for up to three months through customs, as long as you can show that the medication is prescribed to you.
+- Travellers to New Zealand can bring prescribed medication for up to three months through customs, as long as they can show that the medication is prescribed to them.
 Find out more in What Do You Need to Declare When Arriving in New Zealand?

 What is a GP?